 How to Eat It: Opuntia has flat, oval leaves that can be boiled or grilled and used in salads, soups, salsas, and tacos.
 The fruit can be peeled, sliced, and eaten raw or juiced.

 Health Benefits: The leaves are packed with fiber and calcium and just 23 calories per cup.
 The fruit is also low in calories and high in vitamin C.

 Sedums, commonly known as Stonecrops, is a genus of flowering plants that encompass up to 600 species.
 Their leaves have a mild peppery, bitter flavor and are a flavorful addition to salads and stir-frys.
 Be sure to eat them in moderation, however, because large quantities can cause stomach upset.

 How to Eat It: Its bitterness can be mellowed out by sautéing.
-Red flowering Sedum leaves, stems and tubers are safe to eat raw in salads, but yellow flowering Sedums have a mild toxicity and need to be cooked.
+Red flowering Sedum leaves, stems, and tubers are safe to eat raw in salads, but yellow flowering Sedums have mild toxicity and need to be cooked.